WASTEWATER TREATMENT PLANTS

 I•V•A•R MWWTP IN GRØDALAND

-Stavanger Slop receives and treats oily water and other contaminated wastewaters.
-The wastewater treatment plant in Mekjarvik, outside Stavanger, is equipped with six tanks for a total capacity of 4.500 m3 and a modern biological treatment plant.
-Stavanger Slop handles also other types of hazardous waste.
+NW2E receives and treats oily water and other contaminated wastewaters.
+The wastewater treatment plant is equipped with six tanks for a total capacity of 4.500 m3 and a modern biological treatment plant.
+Also other types of hazardous waste are treated.

 • Approved for receiving oily flushing water